ayc92/open-gov-challenge/README.md

 python app.py
 ```

 There are two versions, one that handles .xls input files, and another that handles .csv input files.
-The most up to date version (and the one that actually works correctly), is on the ```dev-csv``` branch, so from here on out, this document will refer to this version.
+The most up to date version (and the one that actually works correctly), is on the csv version, which is on the ```master``` branch, so from here on out, this document will refer to this version.

 First, the input file is obtained from the parameters hash, and it is saved in to the temporary folder ```/tmp```.
 Then, the file is read from disk using Python's ```csv``` module.